kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_transform_moving_frames.md

 ## Application in Kinetics Toolkit

-The transform $T$ used in this section can be created using:
+The transform $T$ is created using:

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk